aiinschool/aiinschool.github.io/index.md

 ## Exercise 1: Classification of Cats and Dogs

-Put together a deep learning network for classifying images of cats and dogs using what we've learnt so far.
+**Put together a deep learning network for classifying images of cats and dogs using what we've learnt so far.**

 **Tasks**
-* Create the dataset following the instructions in the section below.
-Go through it carefully as the settings are different!
+* **Create the dataset following the instructions in the section below.
+Go through it carefully as the settings are different!**
-* Create and train the model.
+* **Create and train the model.**
-* Load an image from the internet and test classify to see if your model works.
+* **Load a few images from the internet and test classify to see if your model works.**

 ### Creating the Cats and Dogs Dataset